 🎨 Stay curious, stay creative.

 Successful growth hackers are constantly on the lookout for new ways on how to reach their target audience.
-Thereby, staying up to date on the latest developments and innovations in tech and marketing are crucial.
+Thereby, staying up to date on the latest developments and innovations in tech and marketing is crucial.
 Additionally, the ability to creatively combine elements is key.
-Simple techniques as brainstorming with the team are used to come up with ideas that then are being tested.
+Simple techniques as brainstorming with the team are used to come up with ideas that can then be tested.
 The key here is to think about ideas along the entire funnel, not just awareness or acquisition.

 🎉 Work your way through the funnel!